-Inter's pressing paid off five minutes before the break, when Milito made good on his first-half goal threat.
-The Argentine levelled the scores with a little help from the visitors, however, Mannini shooting his side in the foot with a horrible attempted clearance that landed neatly on Milito's head six yards out.
+Inter's pressing paid off five minutes before the break, when Milito made good on his first half goal threat.
+The Argentine leveled the scores with a little help from the visitors, however, Mannini shooting his side in the foot with a horrible attempted clearance that landed neatly on Milito's head six yards out.

 The second half started nearly as brightly as the first - Siena looking to make inroads, but Inter looking the more dangerous, particularly Mauro Zarate down the left.

 Milito nearly doubled his tally on 53 minutes, narrowly shooting wide under pressure after Pegolo pushed out Ricardo Alvarez's fierce left-footed strike.
 A flurry of attacks from the hosts then went unrewarded; Alvarez again, Zarate, Lucio and Cambiasso all letting presentable opportunities slip by.

 The kitchen sink was close to being thrown at Siena at this stage, Zarate slicing through Siena's right flank almost at will - one highlight being an audacious shoulder-high take from a ball that looked certain to go out of play.

 After withstanding Inter's barrage, Siena had a few chances of their own, Pablo Gonzalez shooting straight at Cesar before Destro was unable to finish off some deft footwork and blasted over.

 As the match entered the last 10 minutes it was now Siena asking questions - but it was Inter who took the lead from the spot.
 Mannini again offered unwitting assistance, harshly adjudged to have pulled down sub Nagatomo.
 Milito banished memories of missing his last two penalties to blast home his second.